Research Areas

 Emerging Questions in AI Welfare

-A book-length survey of the field's open questions.
+A short book surveying the field's open questions.

 Moral Status and Criteria